teiniker/teiniker-lectures-computerscience/c-basics/statemachine/README.md

 Activities are mostly encapsulated in their own functions (e.g. `current_on()`) which then access the hardware.

-With this implementation pattern, SMs can always be converted into C code using the same scheme.
+Using this pattern, SMs can always be converted into C code using the same implementation scheme.

 ## References
 * Martin Fowler. **UML Distilled.** Addison-Wesley.
 3rd Edition, 2004